 New York City

 With its artist-centric mission and new artist-led board, SculptureCenter transforms emerging ideas into innovation, dialogue, and independent thought.
-Founded by artists in 1928, its programming and exhibitions highlight contemporary art’s specific potential to engage the aesthetic, social, and political facets of the imagination.
+Founded by artists in 1928, its programming and exhibitions highlight contemporary art’s specific potential to engage the imagination’s aesthetic, social, and political facets.

 • Logo of Socrates Sculpture Park